-Keenan Jones is a rising, African American male educator who teaches 4th grade at LH Tanglen Elementary School in Hopkins Public Schools in Minnetonka, MN.
+Keenan Jones is a rising, African American male educator who is an Innovative, Design, and Learning Specialist (Teaching and Learning) in Hopkins Public Schools in Minnetonka, MN.
 Mr. Jones has been committed to literacy and the social development of African American males for over 10 years.
 Jones has spent time in various roles in education, working in grades 4-12.

 His work is inspired by his love for literacy that was developed early in life.
 Raised by a mother who is a public school teacher and a father who worked in the business world for over 25 years, he was taught that academics as an African American man can take you anywhere in life.

 After a college basketball career ending injury in 2003, Jones went on to obtain his A.A degree in Liberal Studies from Minnesota State University-Mankato graduating in 2008.
 He continued his studies and received a B.A in Elementary Education from Augsburg College.
 In the spring of 2019, he received his M.A in Literacy Education from Hamline University.
 His research interests at Hamline were African American male achievement, African American male masculinity, and increasing literacy outcomes for African American males.